-Control Center - One or more facilities rooms where a responsible entity hosts hosting operating personnel that to monitor and control the Bulk Electric System (BES) in real-time, as described below, to perform the reliability tasks, including any spaces that house the Cyber Assets used by operating personnel to monitor and control the BES in real-time.
-Cyber Assets used by operating personnel to monitor and control the BES in real-time are generally housed in a centralized location and exclude field assets such as remote terminal units, their associated data centers, of:
+Control Center - One or more facilities hosting-used by the operating personnel described below to that-monitor and control the Bulk Electric System (BES) in real-timeto perform the reliability tasks, including and any facilities that contain the Cyber Assets required for operating personnel to monitor and control the BES in real-time.
+Field assets, such as remote terminal units and data aggregators, are excluded from the scope of the Control Center definition. their associated data centers, of:

-- 1) Operating personnel who perform the Real-time reliability-related tasks of a Reliability Coordinator; - 2) Operating personnel who perform the Real-time reliability-related tasks of a Balancing Authority; - 3) Operating personnel who perform the Real-time reliability-related tasks of a Transmission Operator for ‡Transmission Facilities at two or more locations; - 4) 7Operating personnel of a Transmission Owner who have the capability to electronically control Transmission Facilities at two or more locations in real-time; or - 5) Operating personnel of a Generator Operator who have the capability to electronically control for generation Facilities at two or more locations in real-time.
+- 1) a-Reliability Coordinator personnel who perform the BES company-specific Real-time reliability related tasks of a Reliability Coordinator; - 2) a-Balancing Authority personnel who perform the BES company-specific Real-time reliability-related tasks of a Balancing Authority; - 3) a-Transmission Operator personnel who perform the BES company-specific Real-time reliability-related tasks of a Transmission Operator for transmission Facilities at two or more locations; - 4) Transmission Owner personnel who have the capability to control Transmission Facilities at two or more locations using Supervisory Control and Data Acquisition (SCADA); or - 5) a-Generator Operator personnel who perform the reliability tasks of a Generator Operator for generation Facilities at two or more locations.